Take Action

-We're rallying behind nationwide "Right To Repair" legislation
+We're rallying behind nationwide "Right To Repair" legislation.

 The Federal Trade Commission (FTC) is considering a nationwide Right to Repair law.
 We're rallying support and countering industry opposition to move this forwards.